 Fridge Freezer Buying Guide

-When buying a new refrigerator, it’s important to think about whether you’ll benefit from any additional features.
-Here are some of the most common extras you’re likely to find.
+Aside from the type of fridge freezer you need, it’s also important to think about whether you may find any additional features useful.
+Here are some of the most common extras on offer.

 With regular cleaning and good maintenance, refrigerators can last up to a decade.
-If your appliance is more than 10 years old, you should consider replacing it; the energy savings you make could eventually cover the cost of buying a new fridge freezer.*
+If your appliance is more than 10 years old, you should consider replacing it.
+The energy you save should eventually cover the cost of buying a new fridge freezer.
+1

 Freestanding refrigerators are easy to install; you just plug them in!
-However, integrated types should be installed by a professional fitter.
+However, integrated types should always be installed by a professional.

-Once your new fridge has arrived, you should leave it to sit for 3 hours before plugging it in and switching it on; you’ll also need to let the fridge stabilise overnight before loading it with food.* It’s always worth giving new fridges a quick wipe down before you use them too.
+Once your new fridge has arrived, you should leave it to rest for 3 hours before plugging it in and switching it on.
+You’ll also need to let the fridge stabilise overnight before loading it with food.2 It’s always worth giving a new fridge a quick wipe down before you use them as well.

 Any installation concerns you have should be covered in the user manual.

-Keep the door seals of your fridge clean; heat can enter and escape from your refrigerator if these are clogged with dirt and debris.
+Keep the door seals of your fridge clean - your refrigerator can heat up if these are clogged with dirt and debris.
 Simply wipe them down, whenever you notice that they’re getting dirty.
-On Samsung models, seals can be removed to make cleaning easier; they can be put in the dishwasher too.

 If your fridge has a water and ice dispenser, you should replace the filter every 6 months.